raulonlab/chatnerds/README.md

 VERBOSE=1  # (Default: 1) Amount of logs written to stdout (0: none, 1: medium, 2: full)

 # transcription (Whisper) options
-WHISPER_TRANSCRIPTION_MODEL_NAME=tiny  # (Default: "tiny") Name of the model to use for transcribing audios: tiny, base, small, medium, large
+WHISPER_TRANSCRIPTION_MODEL_NAME=base  # (Default: "base") Name of the model to use for transcribing audios: tiny, base, small, medium, large
+TRANSCRIPT_ADD_SUMMARY=False # (Default: False) Include a summary of the transcription in the output file

 # youtube donwload options
 YOUTUBE_GROUP_BY_AUTHOR=True  # (Default: True) Group downloaded videos by channel